aalva500-prog/locust-sql/README.md

 ## Comparing Calcite vs Non-Calcite Performance

-The `compare_performance.py` script helps you compare performance test results between Calcite-enabled and non-Calcite OpenSearch configurations.
+The `compare_performance.py` script helps you compare performance test results between Calcite-enabled and non-Calcite configurations on the same OpenSearch cluster.

 ### Prerequisites

+- A single OpenSearch cluster where you can toggle the Calcite setting
-You need two CSV files exported from Locust performance tests:
+- Two CSV files exported from Locust performance tests on the same cluster:
   1. Results from testing with Calcite enabled
-2. Results from testing without Calcite (or with a different configuration)
+  2. Results from testing with Calcite disabled

+**Note**: Both tests should be run on the same cluster with identical configuration, changing only the Calcite enabled/disabled setting between tests.

 ### Usage